Layzie/rockstage_js/README.md

 - Firefox 12.0, OS X 10.7 (Lion)
 - Opera 12.00, OS X 10.7 (Lion)

-Maybe other browser can be used localStorage.
+Maybe other browser can be used.
 But I don't test these browsers.

 ## Problem?